Democrats launch probe of Trump's firing of State Department watchdog

 Asked about the investigation, a White House official, speaking on the condition of anonymity, said: “Secretary Pompeo recommended the move and President Trump agreed.”

-The State Department did not respond to a request for comment on the probe.
-It earlier said that Stephen Akard, director of the Office of Foreign Missions, would take over the watchdog job.
+A State Department spokesperson confirmed Linick had been fired but did not comment on the Democratic investigation or Pompeo’s role in the dismissal.
+The agency said Stephen Akard, director of the Office of Foreign Missions, would take over the watchdog job.

 Linick, who was appointed to the role in 2013 under the Obama administration, is the fourth inspector general fired by Trump since early April following the president’s February acquittal by the Republican-led Senate in an impeachment trial.